nordeim/Account-Bookkeeping/docs/prompt_to_fix.md

 ---
 please carefully review the proposed file structure below for my project, then create a bash script within ```bash opening and ``` closing tags to create all the necessary folders listed in the project file structure below.
 You can reduce the number of commands needed by using `mkdir -p` (e.g. `mkdir -p app/models/accounting`, instead of 3 separate commands).
 The project root folder is `sg_bookkeeper`, which already exists, so just create the necessary subdirectories with this root folder.

+---
+yes, please create another bash script to create empty placeholder files using `touch` (e.g. `app/models/business/inventory_movement.py`) command for each file mentioned.
+Assume that the project directory structure has been created using your earlier script.